Anti-social media: Would it really kill you to put down that phone? | CBC News

 I decided to take the Smartphone Compulsion Test.
 Relax and breathe!

 What?
-I scored 4 out of 15 and it says that my behaviour is leaning towards compulsive use.
+I scored four out of 15 and it says that my behaviour is leaning towards compulsive use.

 Compulsive, me?
 Oh no. That's not me.
 Compulsive is going through the supermarket checkout and talking on the phone.
 This irks me beyond belief.
 That customer has put the cashier in the ignore zone.